jwodder/versioningit/README.rst

 Configuration
 =============

-The ``[tool.versioningit]`` table in ``pyproject.toml`` is divided into five subtables, each describing how one of the five steps of the version extraction & calculation should be carried out.
+The ``[tool.versioningit]`` table in ``pyproject.toml`` is divided into six subtables, each describing how one of the six steps of the version extraction & calculation should be carried out.
 Each subtable consists of an optional ``method`` key specifying the *method* (entry point or function) that should be used to carry out that step, plus zero or more extra keys that will be passed as parameters to the method when it's called.
 If the ``method`` key is